What percentage of public school funding in the US comes from the federal government?

 - Child nutrition programs (27.9% of federal K-12 budget): Administered by the Department of Agriculture, this includes the National School Lunch Program and the School Breakfast Program.

-- Education for the disadvantaged (19%): Also known as Title I, this funds schools with high concentrations of low-income students.
+- Education for the disadvantaged (19%): Also known as Title I, this funds schools with concentrations of low-income students.

 - Special education (15.1%): According to the Individuals with Disabilities Education Improvement Act of 2004, the federal government is authorized to supply up to 40% of special education funds.